educational-resources-and-services/bibletags-widget/README.md

 #### Running

-* `npm run dev`
+* `npm run dev` (to start the widget and open test.html in your browser)

-  * The widget will automatically hot-reload with each change you make.
+Note: The widget will automatically hot-reload with each change you make.

 ### bibletags-widget-script